 With this card, you’ll earn 2x points per $1 spent on everyday business purchases up to $50,000, with no category restrictions.
 Then, you’ll earn 1 point per $1 on all purchases after $50,000—all for no annual fee.
 Redeem your points for a range of rewards, like gift cards, Amazon purchases, cash back, and travel.
 (You’ll just need to figure out how you’ll earn the most value from your redemptions.)

-This card also features a super-long 0% intro APR period—15 months, to be exact—which, along with SimplyCash, is the longest introductory grace period you’ll find in a business credit card.
-But after those 15 months are through, a variable interest rate will kick in according to your creditworthiness.
+This card also features a 12-month 0% intro APR period, which, along with SimplyCash, is one of the longest introductory grace periods you’ll find in a business credit card.
+But after those 12 months are through, a variable interest rate will kick in according to your creditworthiness.
 Check with your card issuer for details.

 If your credit score isn’t the greatest—perhaps that’s because you’ve poured all your attention and resources into your business and those it serves, rather than your own finances—look for a credit card with a low minimum credit score requirement.
 Using these cards responsibly can help you build your credit back up, so you can then graduate onto a card with even better benefits.